ThinkDataEd/curriculum/docs/unit2/practicum1.md

     c.
 Explain why you chose to make that particular plot(s) and the related numerical summaries.

     d.
-Explain how the plot and numerical summary answer your statistical investigative question.
+Explain how the plot and numerical summary answer your statistical question.

 5. Write and submit a one-page report.